 Even if your case fits this general description, there may be factors that necessitate legal representation.
 Suppose you need more clarification about the prospects of your case, or want to know how to appeal to the judge at sentencing for alternative punishment such as an alcohol treatment program.
 An experienced DUI lawyer may be willing to provide a free initial consultation and legal advice.

 Using an Attorney for a DUI Plea Bargain

-Using an Attorney to Reduce Your Sentence
+Using an Attorney To Reduce Your Sentence

-Courts in most states are willing to bargain down a DUI sentence in exchange for a guilty plea in certain instances.
-For example, you may be facing charges for a second or third DUI, which can land you in prison for a few months or years.
-Instead of taking it to trial, the prosecution may be willing to reduce the sentence in exchange for a guilty plea.
+Courts in most states are willing to bargain down a DUI sentence in exchange for a guilty plea under the right circumstances.
+For example, you may be facing charges for a second or third DUI.
+That could land you in prison for a few months or years.
+Instead of taking your case to trial, the prosecution may be willing to reduce your sentence in exchange for a guilty plea.